 Later I asked some Italians from that region and they said that sometimes it’s okay if the cheese is mild like mozzarella.
 It seemed to work well with squid because the mozzarella is so mild and the squid is not super fishy.

 The pasta courses featured the fresh seafood we’d selected and were paired with a Sauvignon Blanc by Rosa Bosco.
 The lobster pasta is made with a Mediterranean spiny lobster that doesn’t have claws but is sweeter than Maine lobster.
 Check out our lobster pasta recipe here.
 We were inspired by this dish to make it at home.

 Clayton loves langoustines, so this was his.

 We finished off our evening with a dessert to share – “delizia al limone”, a sponge cake filled with lemon cream and limoncello.
 This is on our list of things to learn to make at home!

 The restaurant also offers cooking classes during the day.
-Our schedule didn’t permit us to attend, but after our experience, I would definitely make time on our next visit.
+Our schedule didn’t permit us to attend, but after our experience, I would definitely make time for our next visit.
 Can’t wait to go back!